§ 5-65-10. Grounds for discipline — Injunctions.

 (15) That the registrant has misrepresented his or her registration status as valid when the registration was suspended, revoked, invalidated, inactive, or unregistered as required by the board.

-(16) That the registrant has failed to pay a fine or comply with any order issued by the board.
+(16) That the registrant has failed to pay a fine or comply with any order issued by the board or office.

 (17) That the registrant has failed to obtain or maintain the required continuing education/units required by the board, or failed to sign the statement required by the board for registration or renewal.